Vinegret43/Dialog-Markup-Language/docs/HowToUse/Syntax.md

 Functions are made to organize your code and make it more clear.
 Every function starts with 'fn' keyword, and after that keyword you need to specify the name of the function.
-Under the function you can write your code (Starting it with '|' pipe).
+Under the function you can write your code (Indenting it with two spaces or tab).
 To call the  function write name of the function and brackets after it.

 How you can use it:
 For example there are two indetical blocks of code in your dialog, and it's not good when code is repeating twice.
 So you can make a function, cut and paste this code in this function, and then replace those blocks of code with just function calls.

-## Tips to write better DML

-Insert two spaces after each '|' (pipe) sign, so that your code won't look so flat and it will become more readable